Terms & Conditions

 6. In consideration of clause 4.d.
 If you do not provide said information within 10 working days of the initial request, that can be used to advance the project, Woodswork at their discretion may deem the project complete, and seek final payment for the entire project.

-7. Unless otherwise agreed to in writing an editor only role will be provided to your website until the total sum of the web design and development cost (as per the proposal or the sum owed if the scope is later altered) is paid in full including any other charges.
+7. Unless otherwise agreed to in writing an editor only role will be provided to your website until the total sum of the web design and development cost (as per the proposal or the sum owed if the scope is later altered) is paid in full including any other charges, this role gives you limited access.

 8. If you do not pay any account by the due date, you irrevocably agree to allow Woodswork cease any and all services, to disable access to your website and place a notice on the site saying ‘out of service, account overdue’ until such time all accounts are paid in full.